We aim for...

 Then, we launched our NPO because

-This is how the NPO DiODEN started. and
+This is how Japan Neurodiversity Association started.
+And...

 What is neurodiversity?

-Each of us has different neurological traits (way of cognition and thinking).
+Each of us has different Neurotypes (way of cognition and thinking).
 However, in contrast to such diversity, in modern times

-Neurodiversity, which was born from the awareness of this problem,
+The concept, Neurodiversity was born from the awareness of these problems

-Neurological traits, like sexual orientation and race, are part of normal diversity, and each trait should be treated with fair respect in society.
+Neurotypes, like sexual orientation and race, are an imprortant part of human natural diversity.
+And people with any Neurotype should be treated with fair respect in society.

-This is a new way of thinking (paradigm) and a human rights movement that began in the 1990s with people with Asperger's syndrome.
-This way of thinking is based on the idea that “difficulties in life lie in society.” ( For details, see the DiODEN blog Please take a look at it as well.)
+This is a new way of thinking (paradigm) and a civil rights movement that began in the 1990s with people with Asperger's syndrome.
+This way of thinking is based on the idea that “difficulties in life lie in society.”
+(Social model)

-We aim to create a society in which people with minor neurological characteristics such as Asperger's, ADHD, gifted including 2E can play an active role in their own way, have confidence, and do not have to suffer any more. for that purpose, neurodiversity A "society without difficulties in life" where
+We aim to create a society in which people with minor neurological characteristics such as Autistics, ADHD, gifted including 2E can play an active role in their own way, have confidence, and do not have to suffer any more.
+So we promote neurodiversity to create "a society without disability" In the society,

 Join DiODEN

-According to a survey by the Ministry of Education, Culture, Sports, Science and Technology, 9.8% of children in the regular class (not the special needs class) are likely to have a "developmental disorder" at the time of the first grade of elementary school. * .
-According to a survey in the United States, 11% of children are diagnosed with ADHD, a type of developmental disorder. * .
+According to a survey by the Ministry of Education, Culture, Sports, Science and Technology in Japan, 9.8% of children in the regular class (not the special needs class) are likely to have a "developmental disorder" at the time of the first grade of elementary school. * .
+And according to a survey in the United States, 11% of children are diagnosed with ADHD. * .

-In addition, the tendency of atypical development (developmental disorders) such as Asperger's and ADHD is distributed in a gradation in human beings, and although there are differences in the degree of gradation and the degree of "difficulty in living", many people have the tendency. exists.
-Therefore, even without a diagnosis or awareness, there must be some people who find it difficult to live.
+In addition, the tendency of neurominority such as Autistic and ADHD is distributed in a gradation in human beings, and although there are differences in the degree of gradation and the degree of "difficulty in living", everyone has such tendency.
+Therefore, even if you don't have diagnosed, you may have experienced some difficulties.

 Continuous distribution of autism spectrum trends across the population

-▲ Traits are continuously distributed to all people
+▲ Autistic traits are continuously distributed to all people

 Source: Nikkei Business (https://business.nikkei.com/atcl/seminar/19/00112/00041/?P=3 viewed on August 4, 2022)

-No one should be "average in every aspect" of their various neurological characteristics.
+No one should be "average in every aspect" of their various neurological indicators.
 And to begin with, we all have different brains.
 DiOEDN believes that we are all “participants” in neurodiversity.

-When it comes to the practice of neurodiversity, you may have the image that it is difficult unless you are an organization such as a university or a company that has the authority to adjust the environment.
-On the other hand, there are people who are lively and lively by making use of their characteristics even while facing various difficulties.
+When it comes to the practice of neurodiversity, you may think that it is difficult to change curreent environments unless you are the leader of an organization such as a university or a company, who has the authority to change the environment.
+On the other hand, some neurodivergents is lively and making use of their strengths.

-In this project, we will examine what these people are doing, the surrounding environment, and the responses of the people around them. pattern language We aim to support the practice of neurodiversity by extracting the tips that are common to lively things and sharing them using technology to utilize them.
+In this project, we will examine what they are doing, the surrounding environment, and the practice by people around them.
+So, We aim to support the practice of neurodiversity by pattern language, which can extracte what are common to lively things and utilize them.

 Click here for details